tstatler/doctools/guides/node/cli/logcat/README.md

 Retrieves and displays a published application's runtime logs continuously from Node.ACS.
 It lets you see in real-time what's happening with an application running in the cloud.
 By default, runtime logs are retrieved every five seconds, and you can configure this interval with the `--interval` parameter.
-The interval cannot be smaler than five seconds.
+The interval cannot be smaller than five seconds.

+Only output written by the application's root process is included in the log file; output written by [child processes](#!/guide/node_clustering) forked by the application's root process are not included in the log.

 For an overview of Node.ACS logging utilities see [Logging Utilities](#!/guide/node_logging-section-logging-utilities).